Top 8 Considerations to Becoming a Real Estate Broker (Updated for 2024)

 Those are both good questions.
 While you’ll ultimately need to answer these questions on your own, we’ve put together this guide to help.
 Below, we’ll share the benefits of becoming a broker and some things that you should consider before embarking on this journey.
 Let’s get started.

-Right now, you work for yourself with an asterisk (*).
+Right now, you work for yourself with an asterisk.
 The fine print is that you have to work under a broker.
-You may be an independent contractor and in business for yourself, but you’re still under the legal protection of a broker.
+You may be an independent contractor, you may file your own taxes, you may hire people to help you, you may be in business for yourself, but you’re still under the legal oversight of a licensed real estate broker.
 However, once you become a broker, you can legitimately work for yourself in the state of Massachusetts.
 This is because you have twice the amount of knowledge as a real estate salesperson.
-To become a broker, you'll need 40 additional hours of real estate education.
-That's in addition to three years of working experience as a real estate agent.
-You'll have proven your mettle.

 One of the biggest benefits of becoming a real estate agent is that there’s no cap on your earning potential.
 The same is true for a broker, but even more so.
 Here’s why: Right now, you have to split your commission with your broker.
 But, if you work for yourself, you can take the entire commission for yourself.